tobyzerner/json-api-server/docs/filtering.md

 ## Custom Filters

-To define filters with custom logic, or ones that do not correspond to an attribute, use the `filter` method:
+To define filters with custom logic, or ones that do not correspond to a field, use the `filter` method:

 ```php
 $type->filter('minPosts', function ($query, $value, Context $context) {